-Also, if the County Auditor discovers that any of the above three events have occurred and the owner of the land has not given the required notice, then the Auditor must give the required notice to the parties who are required to receive the notice as specified above.
+Also, if the county auditor discovers that any of the above three events have occurred and the owner of the land has not given the required notice, then the auditor must give the required notice to the parties who are required to receive the notice as specified above.

-If the Board of County Commissioners receives any of the three notices above, it must immediately send a certified copy of the notice to the Director of the Ohio Department of Agriculture.
+If the commissioners receive any of the three notices above, it must immediately send a certified copy of the notice to the Director of Agriculture.

-If an owner of land within an ASA that involves multiple owners withdraws from the ASA or the land of one of the owners no longer qualifies to be in the ASA as a result of the land not being in an Agricultural District or not qualifying for CAUV, the statute specifies how these remaining owners are treated.
-For those remaining owners who do not withdraw and whose land satisfies the Agricultural District and CAUV eligibility criteria, they may continue to have their land enrolled in the ASA until the enrollment expires under the following circumstances:
+If an owner of land within an ASA that involves multiple owners withdraws from the ASA or the land of one of the owners no longer qualifies to be in the ASA as a result of the land not being in an agricultural district or not qualifying for CAUV, the statute specifies how these remaining owners are treated.
+For those remaining owners who do not withdraw and whose land satisfies the agricultural district and CAUV eligibility criteria, they may continue to have their land enrolled in the ASA until the enrollment expires under the following circumstances:

-1. If, within the first five years of a ten year enrollment period, enrollment may continue if the number of acres remaining in the ASA equals 500 or more.

-2. If, within the first five years of a ten year enrollment period, and if the number of acres remaining in the ASA drops below 500, then the land can only continue to be enrolled in the ASA if additional contiguous land is enrolled in the area so that the number of acres in the ASA again equals at least 500 acres.
+- 1. If, within the first five years of a 10 year enrollment period, enrollment may continue if the number of acres remaining in the ASA equals 500 or more. - 2.
+If, within the first five years of a 10 year enrollment period, and if the number of acres remaining in the ASA drops below 500, then the land can only continue to be enrolled in the ASA if additional contiguous land is enrolled in the area so that the number of acres in the ASA again equals at least 500 acres.

 The addition of the new land can be from current owners in the ASA or from another owner.
 In order for this new land to be enrolled in the ASA, the landowner must submit an application within 60 days of the date the ASA fell to below 500 acres.
 The new application then must be approved under the same procedures as the original application.
-The time period or term for the land that has been added to the ASA is not for a full ten years, but is only for the period remaining of the ten-year period for the original ASA.
+The time period or term for the land that has been added to the ASA is not for a full 10 years, but is only for the number of years remaining of the 10 year period for the original ASA.

-3. If within the last five years of the ten-year enrollment period, enrollment may continue even if the number of acres remaining in the ASA is less than 500.
+3. If within the last five years of the 10 year enrollment period, enrollment may continue even if the number of acres remaining in the ASA is less than 500.

-In addition, if the acreage of an ASA falls below 500 because the state or a municipality appropriates land in the ASA by eminent domain, the owners of land enrolled in the area may continue to have their land enrolled in the ASA for the remainder of the tenyear period, assuming the land is still located in an Agricultural District and qualifies for CAUV.
+In addition, if the acreage of an ASA falls below 500 because the state or a municipality takes land in the ASA by eminent domain, the owners of land enrolled in the area may continue to have their land enrolled in the ASA for the remainder of the 10 year period if the land is still located in an agricultural district and qualifies for CAUV.

-Finally if, at any time after the establishment of an ASA, land that was enrolled ceases to be enrolled, then the statements made by the applicant, the township, and the county where each commits not to initiate, approve, or finance development in the ASA are no longer applicable.
+Finally if, at any time after the establishment of an ASA, land that was enrolled ceases to be enrolled, then the commitments made by the applicant, the township, and the county relating to not to initiating, approving, or financing development in the ASA no longer apply.